JieyuWu/ToyotaMod/Fingerprinting.md

 ## Step 4 : Add new firmware versions

-In your values.py file, add the firmware in this format.
+In your values.py (see below for path) file, add the firmware in this format.
 Use a [decimal to hex converter](https://www.rapidtables.com/convert/number/decimal-to-hex.html) to get the correct string to place after 0x.

 ```CAR.MODEL: {
     (Ecu.type, 0xAddress-converted-to-hex, 0xSub-address-converted-to-hex-'None'-if-0): [